You've probably heard that STIs are on the rise among gay and bisexual men. Wooh!

 Recruitment for this study is closed; thank you to everyone who took part.
 Participants were involved in a month-long anonymous forum, discussing issues around sex and sexual health.
 By contributing their experiences and perceptions, participants have helped inform health initiatives into the future.

-This study is led by Dr Denton Callander and supported by Ms Larissa Lewis from the Kirby Institute.
+This study was led by Dr Denton Callander and supported by Ms Larissa Lewis from the Kirby Institute.

-This research is being conducted in collaboration with ACON, STIs and Gay Men's Action Group, Centre for Social Research in Health, Positive Life New South Wales, and the New South Wales STI Programs Unit.
+This research was conducted in collaboration with ACON, STIs and Gay Men's Action Group, Centre for Social Research in Health, Positive Life New South Wales, and the New South Wales STI Programs Unit.

-Funding for this research comes from the New South Wales Ministry of Health.
+Funding for this research came from the New South Wales Ministry of Health.